L2Gui/Bebop2cpp/onboard/navdataserver/README.md

 # Bebop Navdata server

 Parrot sdk retransmits few data, and at 5Hz.
 This program will retransmit full navigation data at 100Hz.
+It uses ~80kB/s of bandwidth.

 ## Automatic installation